eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 ### Data Provisioning

 The following diagram shows a basic data processing flow how a comany's internal data can be transformed into a Traceability-compliant format.
-It depicts the necessary steps as well as where communication with other services, e.g., Catena-X network services like the Digital TWin Registry, are necessary.
+It depicts the necessary steps as well as where communication with other services, e.g., Catena-X network services like the Digital Twin Registry, are necessary.
 Any implementation of this implementation specification can deviate from this basic flow as it's just one way to do it.
 But it should give a basic idea what the essential steps are.

 ![Basic Data FLow](../assets/data_provisioning_data_flow.png)

 #### Register Digital Twins for Traceability

-In Traceability, digital twins for different types of parts are registered at the digital twin registry, e. g. serialized parts, batches, JIS parts or catalog parts.
+In Traceability, digital twins for different types of parts are registered at a Digital Twin Registry, e. g. serialized parts, batches, JIS parts or catalog parts.
 Basic information about how to register digital twins in Catana-X are described in the standard [CX - 0002 Digital Twins in Catena - X](https://catena-x.net/de/standard-library).

 > :raised_hand: **Unique ID Push**
 Once a digital twin was created, optionally a Unique ID Push notification can be send to the customer of the part of batch to inform them that a new digital twin is available.